Tuesday, May 31, 2022

 of whatever great state in which

-which they are gloriously embed
+which each is gloriously embed

 ded). and while, for various harsh